Article

 6. Excessive and/or Improper Upcoding

 If a provider habitually upcodes, it could constitute fraud and expose you to legal proceedings.
-Thorough patient documentation can help combat the potential risk of upcoding.
+Thorough documentation of a patient’s chiropractic Dx codes can help combat the potential risk of upcoding.

 7. Multiple Procedures Per Visit

 It’s common for chiropractors to use a range of modalities to improve patient care.
-However, offering too many therapies in a single visit may be considered excessive by some payers and not necessary.
+However, offering too many therapies in a single visit may be considered excessive and unnecessary by some payers.

 8. Excessive Use of the Same Diagnosis Codes for Every Patient